-This Wilson Reading System® (WRS) practicum requires successful delivery of a minimum of 50 lessons to an approved group of three to six students.
-All students in the group must reach Substep 3.1 or higher, and at least three videoed lessons must be submitted for review and feedback.
+This Wilson Reading System® (WRS) practicum requires successful delivery of a minimum of 50 lessons to an approved group of three to four students.
+All students in the small group must reach Substep 3.1 or higher, and at least three videoed lessons must be submitted for review and feedback.

 Learn more about:

 - Upon Completion

 Interested in registering?
 All Wilson Reading System Level I and Level II Practicum lessons must be delivered using 4th edition materials.